 You may think it is okay to feel hungry after eating, especially if the meal you just had was tantalizing.
 Of course, it could be, but if this feeling persists it may be indicating something more profound like an underlying health problem.

 For this reason, research has been conducted about why someone may still be feeling hungry after eating.
 Nutritionists and food experts have come up with several culprits on your overeating pattern, even if you just had food.
 Science says that you could end up feeling hungry after a meal because of the following:

 Let us face it.
 Most people in today’s society are opting to follow different diet plans to attain several fitness goals.
 The most common reason why most individuals follow diet plans is for weight loss.
 However, the major mistake most dieters make is following a highly restrictive or calorie-restrictive diet.

 As we all know by now, weight loss entails consuming fewer calories than your body burns.
 However, it does not mean you should be restricting your calorie intake so much that you end up feeling hungry even after eating.
-If this happens, it is an indication that you are following a calorie-restrictive diet all or much of your time (1).
+If this happens, it is an indication that you are following a calorie-restrictive diet all or much of your time, and that that diet may be too restrictive (1).